KBryt/resumeapp/README.md

 # Electronic Resume

-This app contains my updated resume built with django to showcase my blog posts and portfolio.
+This app contains my updated resume built with django to showcase my skills, blog posts and portfolio on data science.